 - Physical therapy Exercises

-- Electrical Stimulation Therapy to activate nerve
+- Electrical Stimulation Therapy to activate nerve and muscle contraction

 - Facial massage to facilitate movements and prevent shortening of muscles